Lucid Dreaming

 Why Observe My Hypnagogia?

-If you're reading this page and wondering what the heck I'm on about, then you must fall asleep before the onset of your hypnagogia.
+If you're reading this page and wondering what the heck I'm on about, then you probably always fall asleep before the onset of your hypnagogia.
 This means you don't consciously observe it and so you won't have any memory of it at all.

 Don't worry.
 Some nights, I go straight to sleep without giving it a second thought and I still have spontaneous lucid dreams later on the same night.
-However, it can be helpful to induce conscious hypnagogia for two reasons:
+However, it can be helpful to consciously and deliberately induce the hypnagogic state for two reasons:

 1. Meditation.
 Learning to meditate is a key part of lucid dreaming.
 It trains your brain to stay conscious and focused even when your body is deeply relaxed, and this is a great primer for lucidity.
 Besides developing your skills in altered states of awareness, it also helps you to visualize dream scenes from a waking state.
 If you currently have lucid dreams but don't meditate, you're missing out.
 You could supercharge the number of lucid dreams you have simply by meditating when you go to sleep at night and/or wake up in the early morning.

 2. Wake Induced Lucid Dreams and OBEs.
 One step beyond this is to induce a lucid dream from a meditative state.
-This is essentially what a Wake Induced Lucid Dream is - also known as an out of body experience - although I'll leave the interpretation of such events up to you.
+This is essentially what a Wake Induced Lucid Dream is - also known as an Out of Body Experience - although I'll leave the exact interpretation of events up to you.
 The WILD/OBE technique begins with the conscious observation of your hypnagogic imagery, and once you have mastered this calm observation of your own inner stream of consciousness, you will find it easier and easier to have WILDs and OBEs on demand.

 How to Induce Conscious Hypnagogia